Guidelines for nominators

 - Nominees should only be nominated once for this prize in any given prize cycle.
 In cases where we receive more than one nomination for the same nominee, only one nomination will go forward to judging.

 - Your name and contact details.
+The identity of nominators is not made known to our judging panels.
 The RSC reserves the right to amend nominations if necessary to ensure the anonymity of the nominator.

-- A short citation describing what the nominee should be awarded for.
+- A short citation describing what the partnership should be awarded for.
 This must be no longer than 250 characters (including spaces) and no longer than one sentence.

 Our guidance for nominators page has more information on writing these supporting statements.